We polled the nation in October 2020, December 2020, and March 2021 to illuminate how US communities have experienced COVID-19.

 In addition to understanding the places where people turned to for help during the pandemic, we wanted to know where people expected to turn for help during recovery from COVID-19.
 We asked the nation to think about the next two years, and share – which sources do you think you will need help from.

-This question revealed that more than half of US residents surveyed anticipate that they will still require some form of assistance related to their recovery from COVID-19 in the next two years.
-Each time we polled the nation, respondents consistently indicated that they had received the most help overall from the federal government and state, local government agencies, and family members or friends.
+This question revealed that more than half of US residents surveyed anticipate that they will still require some form of assistance for COVID-19 recovery in the next two years.
+Respondents consistently indicated that they had received the most help from the federal government, local government agencies, and family members or friends.
 Those answers seem to predict which sources respondents expect to need help in the future.

-Although the distinction between federal and state government is important, both entities have played major, but different, roles during the COVID pandemic.
-Public health organizations coordinated state and local COVID public messaging and resource sharing for the territories they supported.
+Although the distinction between federal and state government is important, both entities have played major roles during the COVID pandemic.
+Public health organizations coordinated state and local COVID-19 messaging and resource sharing for the jurisdictions they supported.
 The federal government acted on legislative actions to respond to the pandemic through stimulus packages, funding COVID-19 research, testing, treatment, and vaccine development, as well as increasing access to certain healthcare provisions.
-By March 2021, even though there was decrease from December 2020 in respondents who said they expected to need help from those entities, it is apparent that the respondents expect all levels of government to be a relevant source that respondents expect to turn to in the future.
+By March 2021, even though there was decrease from December 2020 in respondents who said they expected to need help from those entities, it is apparent that US residents expect all levels of government to be a prominent source of help they will turn to in the future.

-In our survey, approximately one in four respondents consistently said they expected to need help from family members or friends in the future.
-This domain is the only selection that remained around the same level through October and December 2020, and March 2021.
+Approximately one in four respondents consistently said they expected to need help from family members or friends in the future.
 This shows that respondents are likely to seek help from their family or friends just as much, if not more, than from the government.
-On the other hand, they are still likely to need help from an employer, neighbors, or a school/university – but many do still expect to seek assistance from these sources.

 Polling was completed with support of the Walmart Foundation for our project, Impact of COVID-19 on Communities of Color.